 A breakthrough in genome engineering!
 The CRISPR/Cas9 (CRISPR-associated protein 9 nuclease) system uses a RNA-guided endonuclease technology which allows for inducing indel mutations, specific sequence replacements or insertions and large deletions or genomic rearrangements at any desired location in the genome.
 In addition, Cas9 can also be used to mediate up- or downregulation of specific endogenous genes or to alter histone modifications or DNA methylation.

-Diagenode now offers the first antibody against CRISPR/Cas9 on the market!
-This antibody has been raised against Cas9 from Streptococcus pyogenes and gives excellent results in all major applications (immunoblot, immunoprecipitation and immunofluorescence).
-The new antibody allows for the monitoring of CRISPR/Cas9 experiments.
-Perform for example Chromatin IP followed by sequencing in order to make sure Cas9 is targeting your sequence of interest.
+Diagenode offers the best antibody against CRISPR/Cas9 on the market!
+It has been raised against Cas9 from Streptococcus pyogenes and gives excellent results in all major applications (immunoblot, immunoprecipitation and immunofluorescence).
+The perfect tool for monitoring your CRISPR/Cas9 experiments.

 TESTIMONIALHow to order Contact us

 When doing CRISPR experiments, it is essential to verify the expression levels of the Cas9 to ensure high-quality results.
 Diagenode's new CRISPR/Cas9 4G10 antibody is extremely specific, able to recognize different Cas9 fusion proteins (even those used for CRISPRi experiments) and compatible with many biochemical assays, such as immunofluorescence, western blot and immunoprecipitation.
 Among the different antibodies in the market, Diagenode's 4G10 CRISPR/Cas9 is our antibody of choice.Researcher at EPFL, Lausanne, Switzerland